 Entry and Room Search

 Entry and search may be necessary, and the University may exercise its contractual right to conduct either or both under certain circumstances.
-University Housing recognizes and respects your desire for privacy, especially within the context of a group living environment.
-In its efforts to protect this desire, University Housing has defined the conditions under which authorized University personnel may enter or search your room.
-The following procedures have been developed as a guide for University Housing staff to enable them to perform their duties and to maintain certain standards while at the same time giving due recognition to the privacy which is desired by individual residents.
+M Housing recognizes and respects your desire for privacy, especially within the context of a group living environment.
+In its efforts to protect this desire, M Housing has defined the conditions under which authorized University personnel may enter or search your room.
+The following procedures have been developed as a guide for M Housing staff to enable them to perform their duties and to maintain certain standards while at the same time giving due recognition to the privacy which is desired by individual residents.
 The following University and University-affiliated personnel are authorized to enter under the terms described below:

 - Housing Security Officers with the Division of Public Safety and Security.